theresaphan2000/CustomKeyboard/README.md

 To actually flash the USBaspLoader onto the MCU, we needed to be in the directory of the extracted folder.
 Initially, I used Ubuntu to do this but AVRDUDE was having difficulty recognizing the device.
 I then switched to Command Prompt and was able to succesfully flash the bootlader on using the make command, make flash, and make fuse.I also had to change a couple settings in the Makefile.inc file to fit with our corresponding hardware.
 ##### 3/07/2020:
 Successfully created new keybaord directory using util/new_keyboard.sh commnad.
+##### 4/5/2020:
+All of keympas and files succesfully compiles.
+Flashed USBaspLoader onto 32U MCU, along with completed firmware flashing.
+General and simple application was also updated using python, and I was able to retrieve users directory path to firmware folder.
+More implementation on program interface and editing c files will need to be done.